-- Research your YDEI topic searching for sources of merit you would recommend to others.
+- Research your YDEI topic searching for sources of merit to recommend to others.

-- Platforms to search: online information, videos, blogs, social media, advocacy sites, library databases, scholarly articles, library collections, i.e. books.
+- Platforms to search: library databases, scholarly articles, online information, videos, blogs, social media, advocacy sites, library collections, i.e. books.

-- Summarize the source in at least three sentences:
+- Summarize the source in at least five sentences:

 - General overview in strong opening sentence

 - Assessment of sources; this includes applying media literacy questions: sources/voices/point of view; context-root causes; alternatives-root solutions; not all questions may apply but use as framework for evaluating the source.

 - See Review Purdue Annotated Bibliographies guidelines including Definitions and download Example APA Annotated Bibliography